 - The ability to own property in Luxembourg

 Like many others, Luxembourg dual citizenship does come with some disadvantages.
 These include double taxation and responsibilities to Luxembourg.
 Your allegiance must also be to Luxembourg, instead of another country.
+With all this you will be surprised, there are actually countries in Europe where you can live without paying taxes.

 There are different types of Luxembourg dual citizenship depends on your eligibility.
 With the introduction of the Luxembourg Nationality Law in 2008, getting citizenship became much easier.